octoshikari/postgres-language-server/agentic/pretty_printer.md

 - [x] RuleStmt (CREATE RULE ...
 AS ON ...
 TO ...
 DO ...)
 - [x] ScalarArrayOpExpr (expr op ANY/ALL (array) constructs, converts to IN clause format)
 - [x] SecLabelStmt (SECURITY LABEL FOR provider ON object_type object IS 'label')
-- [x] SelectStmt (partial - basic SELECT FROM WHERE, VALUES clause support for INSERT, WITH clause support)
+- [x] SelectStmt (partial - SELECT with DISTINCT/DISTINCT ON, WINDOW clause definitions, LIMIT/OFFSET and FETCH WITH TIES, DML locking; VALUES for INSERT, WITH clause support)
 - [x] SetOperationStmt (UNION/INTERSECT/EXCEPT with ALL support)
 - [x] SetToDefault (DEFAULT keyword)
 - [x] SortBy (ORDER BY expressions with ASC/DESC, NULLS FIRST/LAST, USING operator)